Skip to main content

 • Isolated Margin: Constrains collateral to a single market, providing position-level risk isolation.
 Liquidations in an isolated market only affect that specific position and do not impact other isolated positions or cross-margin positions.

-This document covers the essential concepts of Boros margin system.
+This document covers the essential concepts of the Boros margin system.
 For complete specifications, please refer to the Boros whitepaper.

 Position Value and Total Value